hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

 (EDIT: before we even commited the document we changed the name to [nothing]).

-you might be wondering why we don't call thing "retrieve". but first:
+you might be wondering why we don't call the thing "retrieve". but first:

 we don't use "get" for reasons that will one day be [#hl-095] explained.